Axizon/RPS_predictor/README.md

 # RPS_predictor

 ## Description
-This project is a Rock-Paper-Scissors prediction algorithm written in C. It implements many ideas from Daniel Lawrence's [RPS Algorithm write-up](https://daniel.lawrence.lu/programming/rps/).
+This is a Rock-Paper-Scissors prediction algorithm written in C. It implements many ideas from Daniel Lawrence's [RPS Algorithm write-up](https://daniel.lawrence.lu/programming/rps/).
 For more information on RPS programming contests, see [rpscontest.com](http://www.rpscontest.com/).

 My prediction algorithm is provided in `player_Axyzon.c`.
 It is based upon various permutations of two algorithms that use historical results to predict future choices (through string matching).
 It leverages a tournament-style predictor to choose which algorithm is most likely correct.
 The infrastructure for running matches and tournaments is the property of Binghamton University.